The Book of Mozilla: Iceweasel

 The "Corpse" in this edition represents the Mozilla Corporation and the references to the prohibition on "flying in my name" is a reference to the trademark prohibition.

 Netscape

 Starting with Netscape 0.93beta (and up to version 1.0), about:mozilla produced the text "Mozilla Rules!".

 Viewing the about:mozilla page with a Unix version of Netscape would change the throbber to an animation of Mozilla rising up from behind the "planet" logo and breathing fire.

 Pale Moon

 Prior to Pale Moon version 26, typing about:mozilla would show the 15:1 verse.
 However, in Pale Moon 26 and above it displays the following:

+This verse is also included (with branding modified) in the Basilisk web browser.